Planning a Trip to Japan: DOs & DON’Ts (2024)

 2 Months Before

 • Ghibli Park, Nagoya – Tickets go on sale on the 10th of the month at 2pm JST for 2 months later (it changed recently from 3 months).
 So May tickets will be on sale on 10 March.
 These sell out quickly, so be prepared.
+See our Ghibli Park guide for how to secure your tickets.

 • Saihoji (Moss Temple), Kyoto – It’s expensive and might not be a priority with limited time in Kyoto, but it’s our favourite temple.
 Reservations open 2 months in advance.
+See our guide to visiting Kyoto Moss Temple for more details.

 • Universal Studios Japan Express Passes – These are essential to skip the lines at this very busy park in Osaka, and they do sell out.
-We bought the Express Pass 7 – Backdrop and Spiderman on Klook (much easier than the official site which is in Japanese only).
+We bought the Express Pass 7 on Klook (much easier than the official site which is in Japanese only).
 We bought our USJ entrance tickets on Klook at the same time.
 See our Universal Studios Japan guide for more tips.

 The stunning orchid garden at TeamLab Planets